 Available assessments include:

 - Situational judgement test - The test consists of 18 workplace scenarios.
-Your response to these is assessed against 9 key competencies.
+Your response to these scenarios is assessed against 9 core competencies.

 - Workplace Personality questionnaire - A short assessment modelled on the 'big 5' personality traits.